Closing Costs in Tennessee: How Much Should You Budget For?

 What Are Closing Costs?

-Although closing costs are portrayed as one lump sum that’s paid to finalize a home purchase, they are actually made up of a variety of smaller fees that are required to process the paperwork that’s involved.
-These fees can include items like costs for pulling a buyer’s credit report, application costs, origination fees, and much more.
+Although closing costs are often talked about as if they're one lump sum that's paid to finalize a home purchase, they are actually made up of a variety of smaller fees.
+These fees can include items like costs for pulling a buyer's credit report, application costs, origination fees, courier charges, and much more.
+Many people are involved behind the scenes of your real estate transaction, and their services need to be paid for.

-It’s important to remember that closing costs can vary dramatically from purchase to purchase.
-Some types of loans can have minimal closing costs while others might find they pay up to 5 percent of the home’s purchase price.
-It’s not uncommon to see these costs being rolled into the total financing of the home, as lenders can be flexible in this area.
+It's important to remember that closing costs can vary dramatically from purchase to purchase.
+Some types of loans can have minimal closing costs while others might find they pay up to 5% of the home's purchase price.

 Who Pays For Closing Costs?
 The Buyer or the Seller?